 During the "Labor" warranty period there will be no charge for labor.
 During the "Parts" warranty period, there will be no charge for parts.
 You must carry-in or mail-in your product during the warranty period.
-This warranty only applies to products purchased and serviced in the United States or products purchased and serviced in the United States or products purchased and serviced in the United States or products. is extended only to the original purchaser of a new product which was not sold "as is".
+This warranty only applies to products purchased and serviced in the United States or Puerto Rico.
+This warranty is extended only to the original purchaser of a new product which was not sold "as is".
 A purchase receipt or other proof of the original purchase date is required for warranty service.